-- Any student who withdraws from field without following the official process will receive a grade of U in Field for the semester and be withdrawn from their concurrent courses. - If students take a leave of absence during the academic year, they will receive an "N" grade in Field and must reregister for and repeat Field if they return to the MSW program.
+- Any student who withdraws from field without following the official process will receive a grade of U in Field for the semester and be withdrawn from their concurrent courses.
+See Termination from Field Professionally Student. - If students take a leave of absence during the academic year, they will receive an "N" grade in Field and must reregister for and repeat Field if they return to the MSW program.
 Students who fail Field will receive a "U" grade and must re-register for and repeat Field.
 All field placements are a year in length (unless other arrangements have been made i.e. block placement).
-Any student who takes a leave of absence prior to completing the second term (SW 551/Foundation or SW 553/Advanced) will need to register for and repeat both terms (SW 550 & 551/ Foundation or SW 552 & 553 Advanced) when they re-enter the program.
-If a student does not return to complete SW 550 and SW 551, the "L" will convert to a "U". - ❖ Grading/Requirements for Interventions I (SW 520) and Theories of Human Behavior and Development (SW 505) as they relate to Field Placement
+Any student who takes a leave of absence prior to completing the second term (SW 551/ Foundation or SW 553/ Advanced) will need to register for and repeat both terms (SW 550 & 551/ Foundation or SW 552 & 553 Advanced) when they re-enter the program.
+In other words, none of the previously completed field hours can be carried over to the next field experience.
+If a student does not return to complete SW 550 and SW 551, the "L" will convert to a "U".

+Grading/Requirements for Interventions I (SW 520) and Theories of Human Behavior and Development (SW 505) as they relate to Field Placement

 It is believed that the knowledge and skills learned in the Interventions I (SW 520) and Theories of Human Behavior and Development (SW 505) courses are essential to social work practice in field placement.
 Therefore, students who receive a grade below "B-" in SW 520 or in SW 505 will not be able to continue on in SW 551 (Field II) even if they have performed satisfactorily in SW 550 (Field I).
 The student will need to wait until the following academic year to repeat both SW 520 (Interventions I) and SW550 (Field I) or SW505 (Theories of Human Behavior and Development) and SW 550.
+None of the previously completed field hours can be carried over to the next field experience.
 This may require taking a leave of absence from the program.